Common Computer Questions*:

 computer speed and performance, but a processor or motherboard

-upgrade are not as simple as adding RAM.
+upgrade are not as simple as adding a chip of RAM.
 If

-you are operating Windows XP and have 2GB of memory,
+you are operating Windows 10 and have 8GB of memory,

-add another 2GB chip to bring the total RAM up to 4GB.
-Windows 7 or 8 will benefit from as much memory as your motherboard will allow.
-The minimum amount of memory recommended for Windows 8 is 4 MB but use 8MB or more.
+16GB.
+Windows 10 will benefit from as much memory as your motherboard will allow.
+The minimum amount of memory recommended by Microsoft for Windows 10 is 2GB but we recommend 12GB or better.
 Other adjustments in Windows can also improve

 Q. My computer won't shut off, now